jbannick/rust_dds_tms_01/README.md

 It provides a starting place for further development.

-It does not implement DDS features that are available in the Rust DDS implementation, inclding:
+It does not implement DDS features that are available in the Rust DDS implementation, including:
 * Message encryption
 * Signed DDS configuration files
 * Quality of service parameters